Speak with Gregor Today!

 However, unlike a combi boiler, it doesn’t do this on demand.

-Instead, hot water is stored in a hot water tank for you to use as needed in much the same way as with a regular boiler, the difference being that the heating occurs in the boiler itself with the system boiler, whereas it occurs in the tank with the regular boiler.
+Instead, hot water is stored in a hot water tank or cylinder for you to use as needed in much the same way as with a regular boiler, the difference being that the heating occurs in the boiler itself with the system boiler, whereas it occurs in the tank or cylinder with the regular boiler.

 A system boiler and hot water tank is another option for families who are thinking of a traditional hot water system and regular boiler.